-Some homes in the Jackson area have shown higher than normal levels of lead in their drinking water.
-The City of Jackson has an ongoing project to address the cause of these water quality violations.
+Some homes in the Jackson area have previously shown elevated levels of lead in their drinking water.
+The City of Jackson has an ongoing project to address the cause.

 The Mississippi State Department of Health follows Environmental Protection Agency (EPA) requirements by coordinating routine sampling of public water systems.
 Three (3) of the 160 lead and copper tap samples collected between January and June 2021 by the City of Jackson showed levels of lead higher than the 15 parts per billion action level set by the EPA's Safe Drinking Water Act.
 The City of Jackson continues to take steps to educate customers and improve corrosion control systems in the City’s treatment plants.